 Knowing which values I want guiding my life is still an important practice for me.
 My number one core value then was honesty, and that still stands today, four years later.

-As I mentioned in the episode, being honest with myself has compelled me to make some pretty big life changes, like leaving my first career and an eight-year relationship with someone I was engaged to.
-I also left the city to live more of my life in nature, where I knew I was truly happiest.
+As I mentioned in the episode, being honest with myself has compelled me to make some pretty big life changes, like leaving my first career and the city to live more of my life in nature, where I knew I was truly happiest.

 Over the past four years, I have continued to make some pretty big moves based on my honest self-revelations.
 Those changes have led to me letting go of love, examining my relationship with alcohol, and most recently exploring polyamory.